+PHY 2209 Optics & Waves

+PHY/CH 3307 Physical Chemistry I

+PHY 3309 Topics in Quantum Mechanics

+MAT 4494 Capstone Experience in

+Mathematics (1 hr) or PHY 4491

+Capstone - Physics Seminar (1 hr)

+Contacts: Dr. R. Boner, Mathematics Dr. Pagonis, Physics

+Mathematics Course Descriptions (MAT)

 1001 Mathematics Workshop

-O credit
+0 credit

 Review of the arithmetical skills of students whose proficiency in these basic quantitative skills is below standards acceptable to the College.
 Topics include whole numbers, fractions, decimals, percents, proportions, and basic geometry.

 1002 Basic Algebra Workshop

 O credit

 Review of the algebraic skills of students to a basic functioning level.
 Topics include operations with polynomials, factoring, solutions of equations, graphs, and word problems.

 Prerequisite: Passing the arithmetic section of the mathematics proficiency examination or permission of the instructor.

 1106 Finite Mathematics With Applications

 4 credits

 Insight into the way mathematicians approach problems in other disciplines, through the study of the following topics with applications: lines, matrices, linear programming, counting techniques, discrete probability, graph theory, and game theory.

 The course is designed primarily for non-mathematics majors.

 Prerequisites: Mathematics 1001 or passing the arithmetic portion of the mathematics proficiency test, Mathematics 1002 or passing the algebra portion of the mathematics proficiency exam.

 Natural Science and Mathematics.

-1107 College Algebra And Trigonometry
+1107 College Algebra and Trigonometry

 4 credits

 The basic concepts of algebra and trigonometry needed for the study of calculus.
 Included are properties of exponents; solving equations and inequalities; graphing; properties of polynomial, exponential, logarithmic, and trigonometric functions.

-Prerequisites: Mathematics 1001 or passing

-the arithmetic portion of the mathematics proficiency test, Mathematics 1002 or passing the algebra portion of the mathematics proficiency test.
+Prerequisites: Mathematics 1001 or passing the arithmetic portion of the mathematics proficiency test, Mathematics 1002 or passing the algebra portion of the mathematics proficiency test.

 Natural Science and Mathematics.

 1117 Calculus I

 4 credits

 Initial study of limits, derivatives and integrals; review of trigonometric functions; differentiation techniques and formulas applied to rational and trigonometric functions; applications of derivatives including curve sketching; extrema and rate problems; definition of the integral; elementary applications of integrals.
-Prerequisite: Mathematics 1107 or placement by the department.
+Prerequisite: Mathematics 1107 or placement by the Department.

+Natural Science and Mathematics.

 1118 Calculus II

+4 credits

+Further study of the trigonometric, exponential, and logarithmic functions and their derivatives, methods of integration; parametric equations; polar coordinates; sequences, infinite series, and power series.

+Prerequisite: Mathematics 1117 or placement by the Department.

 Natural Science and Mathematics.

-4 credits Further study of the trigonometric, exponential, and logarithmic functions and their derivatives, methods of integration; parametric equations; polar coordinates; sequences, infinite series, and power series.
-Prerequisite: Mathematics 1117, or placement by the department.
-Natural Science and Mathematics.

 2207 Applied Combinatorics and Graph Theory

 4 credits

 An introduction to combinatorial problem solving and applied graph theory.
 Topics include arrangements and selections, generating functions, recurrence relations, graph isomorphisms, graph models, planar graphs, Euler and Hamiltonian circuits, and graph coloring problems.
 Additional topics are chosen from inclusion-exclusion formulas, trees, and network algorithms.

 Offered in 2002-2003 and alternate years.

 2210 Introduction to Numerical Methods

 4 credits

 An introduction to numerical methods for solving problems from calculus and linear algebra, including the solution of a single nonlinear equation, the solution of linear systems, interpolation and approximation, differentiation and integration, and the solution of eigenvalue problems.

 Prerequisites: Computer Science 1106, Mathematics 1118.

-Cross listed with Computer Science 2210.
+Cross-listed with Computer Science 2210.
 Offered in 2001-2002 and alternate years.

 2218 Linear Algebra

 4 credits

 A study of the theory of finite-dimensional vector spaces, linear transformations, matrices, determinants, inner products, and eigenvalues.

-Prerequisites: Mathematics 1117 or 1118 or placement by the department.

-Natural Science and Mathematics.
+Prerequisites: Mathematics 1117 or 1118 or placement by the Department.Natural Science and Mathematics.

 2219 Calculus III

 4 credits

 A study of functions of several variables.
 Topics include partial derivatives, directional derivatives, multiple integrals, the structure of Euclidean n-space, En, functions from Em to En, line and surface integrals, Green's and Stokes' Theorems.

-Prerequisite: Mathematics 1118 or placement by the department.
+Prerequisites: Mathematics 1118 or placement by the Department.

 Natural Science and Mathematics.